LLNL/ctm/README.md

 * `examples`: contains example datasets in CTM JSON Schema compliant format and example scripts that use CTM for important use cases.

-## Initiative History

-The CTM authors started on this initiative in 2019, prompted by an uptick in new power system modeling tools, each of which using a different subset of the system parameters and specifying its input on a different format.
-In 2023, this effort was reinvigorated by US DOE-sponsored projects requiring multiple tools providing a common interface to access them, leading to the translation of the initial specification to JSON and its expansion to cover use cases beyond power flow and optimal power flow.

 ## Feature Roadmap

 * `v0.1`: Initial release.